tiroshanm/hadoop-tutorials/README.md

 # hadoop-tutorials

-## Remte connect to hortonworks sandbox
+## Remote connect to hortonworks sandbox

 In VirtualBox:
 * Go to Settings -> Network, disable all current network adapters.